linghuiluo/linghuiluo.github.io/README.md

 ## Life Outside of Work
 Together with her husband Linghui keeps three beloved pets: a dog (Java), a cat (Alan) and a black cat (Hacker).
-She loves to spend her time with her pets and do sports (before COVID-19) such as bouldering and swimming.
+She loves to spend her time with her pets and do sports such as bouldering and swimming (before COVID-19).
 She also enjoys music and plays the cello.

 ## Linghui's Notes